mmoya26/dollarguard/README.md

 - Add character count to notes text input field
 - Remove outline from date field when clicking away
 - Add pKeyFilter directive to amount field

+## Todo in general
+- Figure out how the month selection functionality is going to look like